aniketpant/aniketpant.github.com/index.md

 title: Home
 slug: home
 ---
-<p class="island lead">I'm Aniket Pant.
-I love to code, write and occasionally I even write some free-verses.</p>
+<p class="island lead" markdown="1">I'm Aniket Pant.
+I love to code, listen to music and I even write free-verses at times.
+A majority of my work goes into _writing syntax for design_.</p>

 <section class="g one-whole info-on-me text-cols--2 landmark" markdown="1">
 Three of my tools are Codeigniter, Laravel and WordPress.
 But there is another power that I have which allows me to think of great application architectural designs.
-Other than that I love to speak at events and occasionally write poetry.
+Other than that I _love to speak_ at events and occasionally _write poetry_.

-Over here, you will find me writing about web building, new technologies and anything new I find.

-If you wish to consult me for any project, or if you want me to [speak](/speaking) at an event, say hello.
+If you wish to consult me for any project, or if you want me to [speak](/speaking) at an event, say <a href="mailto:me@aniketpant.com">hello</a>.

 Read my latest post: {% for post in site.posts limit:1 %}<a href="{{ post.url }}">_{{ post.title }}_</a>{% endfor %}
 </section>